Browse:

 Try to identify key issues related to your topic, especially ones that you have an opinion on.
 You can turn your opinion into your thesis statement or research question.

-e.g. challenges faced by college graduates who are unable to find meaningful or relevant work
+e.g. challenges faced by college graduates who are unable to find work related to their degrees

 By location